Our »Hidden Champion« in the Golden Autumn

 Photo: DLG Gold extra Federal Wine Award

-This is, so to speak, the Oscar of winegrowers,
+This is, so to speak, the Oscar of winemakers,

 There is no higher award.

-We want to tell you more about the Federal Wine Awards in a moment, but first we would like to introduce you to the Portugieser Weißherbst – as befits a real laudation:
+We'd like to tell you more about the Federal Wine Awards in a moment, but first, as befits a true laudation, we'd like to introduce you to the Portugieser Weißherbst:

-First of all, the grape variety with the blue-red grapes does not come from Portugal (as the name suggests), but from what is now Slovenia.
-Some time ago, someone got the geography mixed up, and once you lose your name in a tradition-loving industry like winemaking, it just stays.
+First of all, the grape variety with the blue-red grapes doesn't come from Portugal (as the name suggests), but from what is now Slovenia.
+Ages ago, someone got the geography mixed up, and once you lose your name in a tradition-loving industry like winemaking, it's there to stay.
 Period.
 Sorry, Slovenia.

-Furthermore, it is not a white wine, but a rosé wine.
-And to make things even more confusing, the name has nothing to do with autumn.
-Instead, the word "autumn" was probably originally "Arbst", and only people from Baden know what that means.
+Furthermore, it's not a white wine, but a rosé.
+And to complete the confusion, the name has nothing to do with autumn either.
+Instead, the word "autumn" was probably originally "Arbst," and only people from Baden know what that means.
 We certainly don't.

-So now we have learned what Portugieser Weißherbst is not.
+So now we've learned what Portugieser Weißherbst isn't.
 But what exactly is this mysterious wine variety?

 First of all, Weißherbst is a purely German thing.
-You can rave about Weißherbst to the French, Italians, Spaniards etc. on holiday, but they will probably never have tasted it and will be jealous of the secret delicacies that are served here.
+You can rave about Weißherbst to the French, Italians, Spaniards, etc. on vacation, but they'll probably never have tasted it and will be jealous of the secret delicacies you get served here.

 Our Portugieser Weissherbst is a very special rosé wine.
-A conventional rosé can be a cuvée made from a variety of grapes.
+A conventional rosé can be a blend of various grapes.
 This is different with a Weissherbst.
-This can only be made from a single grape variety, and this grape variety must be named accordingly (of course in a certain size, how could it be otherwise) on the back of the label.
-As mentioned, we have chosen the red Portugieser grapes for the Weissherbst at our winery.
+This can only be made from a single grape variety, and this grape variety must be named accordingly (in a specific size, of course, how could it be otherwise) on the back of the label.
+As mentioned, we chose red Portugieser grapes for our Weissherbst at our winery.

-And last but not least, only seven specific German wine-growing regions are allowed to produce Weißherbst: the Palatinate, Baden, Ahr, Franconia, Württemberg, Rheingau and Rheinhessen.
-So if someone offers you a Weißherbst from Saxony, you can skillfully expose the person you're talking to as a charlatan with a condescending smile.
+And last but not least, only seven specific German wine-growing regions are permitted to produce Weißherbst: the Palatinate, Baden, Ahr, Franconia, Württemberg, Rheingau, and Rheinhessen.
+So, if someone offers you a Weißherbst from Saxony, you can skillfully expose them as a charlatan with a condescending smile.

 So, now to the Federal Wine Awards!
-This is the " leading quality competition for German wines and sparkling wines " and " the highest honor that German wine and sparkling wine producers can receive for their quality achievements " - to quote from the press report.
+This is the " leading quality competition for German wines and sparkling wines " and " the highest honor that German wine and sparkling wine producers can receive for their quality achievements "—to quote the press report.

 Then comes the first round of testing!

-This is all about the so-called "regional typicality" (nice term, please remember!).
-For this, the wines are first sorted by region and then tasted blind, with only one characteristic in mind: Do they taste as they should for their region?
+This is all about what's known as "regional typicity" (nice term, please remember!).
+For this, the wines are first sorted by region and then blind-tasted, focusing on a single characteristic: Do they taste as they should for their region?
 In concrete terms, this means: Even if a Riesling from the Palatinate tastes like a fabulously good Mosel Riesling, it's out.
 There's no messing around.
-Every wine has to be typical of its region.
+Every wine must be typical of its region.

 The second round of testing:

-Only those who pass the first test are allowed to go to the second round.
-The jury consists of a pool of specially trained examiners from various areas of Germany.
+Only those who pass the first test are allowed to proceed to the second round.
+The jury consists of a pool of specially trained examiners from various regions in Germany.

 There are four to five tasters per category.
-There is a strict tasting scheme according to which each wine is examined in terms of appearance, smell, taste, typicality (there we go again!) and more.
-A maximum of 5 points are awarded.
+There's a strict tasting scheme according to which each wine is assessed for appearance, aroma, taste, typicality (there we go again!), and more.
+A maximum of five points are awarded.

-In the first round, everyone drinks in silence.
+The first round is spent drinking in silence.
 We imagine it to be almost sacred.
-The examiners are all wearing white coats and stand at long tables in huge halls while they sniff, taste, enjoy and judge.
+The examiners are all wearing white coats and stand at long tables in vast halls, sniffing, tasting, savoring, and judging.

-Once everyone has given their points, the results are discussed and all the judges explain to each other, using a table of characteristics and technical terms, why they rated the wine in one way or another.
-We just wonder desperately what happens if one of the five people says the wine tastes like sea water and everyone else thinks it's great.
-Is it then like an English jury where everyone has to work together until they reach an agreement and they can't leave before they do?
+Once everyone has awarded their points, the results are discussed, and all the examiners explain to each other, using a table of characteristics and technical terms, why they rated the wine this way or that.
+We're just desperately wondering what would happen if one of the five people claimed the wine tasted like seawater and everyone else thought it was great.
+Is it like an English jury, where everyone has to work together until they reach a consensus, and they can't leave until they reach a consensus?

-We would love to be a spy on the trial and witness a battle of the case.
+We'd love to be a spy during the trial and witness a battle of briefings.
 But whatever the case, the jury will eventually reach a consensus.

 Photo: DLG taste profile of our Portugieser Weißherbst